CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 }
 ```

-The above is a more complex example but lets break it down real quick.
+The above is a more complex example but let's break it down real quick.
-We import the execute, instantiate, query and reply functions which are used at runtime by the contract and then make our own wrapper from them to be used in the tests.
+We import the execute, instantiate, query, and reply functions that are used at runtime by the contract and then make our wrapper from them to be used in the tests.

 > To reply or not reply
 >
->   Depending on the make up of your contract, when you go to create a ContractWrapper you may not need `with_reply` if your contract does not implement a `reply` function.
+>   Depending on the makeup of your contract, when you go to create a ContractWrapper you may not need `with_reply` if your contract does not implement a `reply` function.

 After mocking out a contract, two more steps follow which are; storing the code and then setting up a contract from the code object.
 You will notice this is the exact same process for deploying to a testnet or mainnet chain whereas in unit tests you work with a mocked_env, using `mock_dependencies` and passing in `mock_info`.